FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 ### Managing Collection Portals:

 Collections Portals are an opt-in service for the Alliance Pay Platform.
+Among other functionalities, Collextion Portals allow you to:

+- Multiple payment methods
+- Multiple pay currencies
+- Personalization of the website of payments or collections
+- Build and download detailed reports
+- Help or information text
+- Payment confirmation URL
+- Consultation of records online

 ## Franchises